ozi26/AWS-projects/Server-less Contact Form/README.md

 + Upload the frontend

-   + Go to your website bucket → Objects → Upload → add index.html → Upload.
+   + Go to your website bucket → Objects → Upload → add `index.html` → Upload.

 ---
 # Future Improvements

-   + Email notifications via Amazon SES or SNS when a new message arrives.
+   + ✅ Add email notifications via SES when a message is submitted
-   + CloudFront in front of your website bucket to get HTTPS and better performance.
+   + ✅ Use CloudFront for HTTPS + caching
-   + Validation: add stricter checks (email regex, file type whitelist).
+   + ✅ Add input validation and file type restrictions
-   + TTL (DynamoDB Time To Live) if you want records to expire automatically.
+   + ✅ Implement CI/CD pipeline (CodePipeline + CodeBuild)
+   + ✅ Store uploaded images with lifecycle policies for cost savings